miguelcoria94/readme-for-listenup/README.md

   ## Listen Status

   Users are able to to update the status of a podcast via a drop down menu on the selected podcast name.
 When a user updates the status on a podcast a request is made in the background to update the playlist associated with the users selection.
+[CHECK IT OUT](https://github.com/jamestlee513/listen-up/blob/main/public/javascripts/playlist.js)

   ![user auth gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/ezgif.com-gif-maker%20(6).gif)